-The sY84 micro satellite marker did not show any deletions in groups 1, 2, 3 and 4 but each 1 deletion was observed in groups 5 and 6.
+The sY84 micro satellite marker shows did not showed any deletions in group: 1, 2, 3 and 4 but each 1 deletion was observed in group: 5 and 6.
 Thus the sY84 micro satellite marker is significantly increased in 5 and 6 EST groups (Active smoking subject and ex smokers: 41 to 60 age group) when compared to other groups at P<0.05.
 Therefore the PCR based Y-chromosome screening is becoming necessary both for providing accurate diagnosis as well as for proper management of the patient clinically and for counseling.
-Lardone et al. [19] studied the transcriptional activity of several AZF region genes found that men with Sertoli cell-only syndrome had reduced levels of DBY transcripts but that the other genes examined were transcribed normally.
-This finding suggests that DBY may play an important role in spermatogenesis.
-The USP9Y gene is also involved in spermatogenesis [21].
-Shortening or deletion of the USP9Y gene causes azoospermia, oligozoospermia or oligo astheno zoospermia [22].
-However, it seems that this gene may only be involved in the efficiency of spermatogenesis because it can be passed on to offspring.
-These findings suggest that the DBY gene has a more critical role in spermatogenesis than the USP9Y gene.
 Each AZF locus of Y chromosome is associated with different stages of spermatogenesis and deletion of each locus interrupts spermatogenesis at a particular stage [13].
 Deletion of AZFa is associated with complete absence of germ cells and presence of sertoli cells in seminiferous tubules.